Changing Brokerages?

 From the more traditional names like RE/MAX and Coldwell Banker to newer iterations the value of a franchise brokerage, is often considered to lie in its name recognition and its history.

-Most of the current franchise brokerages grew out of the ’60s and ’70s when easy travel and national communication made it possible for large brands to proliferate and grow.
+Most of the current franchise brokerages emerged from the ’60s and ’70s, when easy travel and national communication enabled large brands to proliferate and grow.

-The downside of a franchise brokerage is that they take advertising and franchising fees (off the top of an agent’s commission), all of which can substantially eat up an agent’s commission check.
+The downside of a franchise brokerage is that they take advertising and franchising fees (off the top of an agent’s commission), which can substantially eat up an agent’s commission check.

 Franchise Pros